Digital-Business-Council/Digital-Business-Council.github.io/pages/interoperability-framework.md

 The framework implies a 4-corner model where every business and its trading partner communicate via a connector or access point.
 Access points are built into a business software systems or outsourced to a 3rd part

-The 4-corner model works in the
+The 4-corner model works in the:

 + European procurement (OpenPEPPOL, where trading partners can exchange invoices)
 + Telecommunications (2 phone users can be on 2 different networks and can still talk to one another, without one person paying the other person’s service provider)
 + Banking or payment systems (the payment transaction between a payer and payee is facilitated by their own financial institutions)